cammarb/dotfiles/README.md

 This repository contains my configuration files for various tools and programs, managed using GNU Stow.
 It also contains a script to install all the necessary tools and programs for development on a new computer or VM running Linux.

+Currently the installer only works for Ubuntu.
+Fedora and Arch installer TBD

 ## Table of Contents

 - [Requirements](#requirements)